processone/docs.ejabberd.im/content/admin/configuration/modules.md

 subscription present.
 The default value is `true`.

 - **captcha**: `true | false`
-Whether to generate CAPTCHA or not in response to messages from strangers.
+Whether to generate CAPTCHA challenges in response to incoming presence subscription requests from strangers.
 See also section [CAPTCHA](basic.md#captcha) of the Configuration Guide.
 The default value is `false`.

 - **drop**: `true | false`
 This option specifies if strangers messages should be dropped or not.